 Over 40 fans, were lined up backstage for the meet and greet session before the show, where they had the opportunity to pose for a photo with Hytes.
 The first floor of the auditorium was near the capacity while there were a few empty seats along the side exits.

 University of Ottawa student, Emily Lombardo said she was excited to watch Brooke-Lynn Hytes perform on stage.
 “We just saw that they were having the show here, so we wanted to come [and] see,” said Lombardo.
 “She’s a dancer as well as a drag queen so I feel like that’d be really cool within her show to have the dancing and the drag act at the same time.”

-“I mean, she’s just amazing,” said St. Pius high school student Melissa Lombardo.
+“I mean, she’s just amazing,” said St. Pius X High School student Melissa Lombardo.
 “She does ballet, that’s like so cool.
 She knows how to put on a good show.”

 It was also announced during the summer, that she would become the first Canadian judge on Canada’s Drag Race.